 Winnetka’s electric system is operated as an enterprise fund, meaning the cost to provide electricity, maintain the system, and fund all capital improvement projects, are funded entirely by revenues from customer rates.

 A 2017 study of the Village’s Electric Fund concluded that the existing rates structure does not produce adequate revenue to fund the long-term capital plan and also identified that certain types of customer classes are subsidizing the electric costs of other customer classes.

 To address these concerns, the Village implemented separate monthly customer charges for each of the customer rate classifications, starting in 2018.
-There is currently no differentiation between the customer classes (i.e. residential, school and government, commercial, etc.).
-The complete list of customer classes and monthly rates is shown in the following table.
+As the result of the rate study, the Village implemented separate monthly charges for each customer rate classification.
+The list of customer classes and monthly rates is shown below.